ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 One of the following:

-- HTTP Status `200` - Registration was successful and the receipt is returned.
+- HTTP Status `200` - Registration was successful and the Receipt is returned.
 - HTTP Status `400` - Transaction exists but does not correspond to a Registration Request.
   - Error code `TransactionMismatch`
 - HTTP Status `404` - Transaction is pending, unknown, or invalid.